sjkp/Microsoft-teams-docs/teams/index.md

 ## Bots

 Build and connect intelligent bots to interact with Microsoft Teams users naturally through 1:1 chat.
-Bots that can answer natural language and perform lightweight tasks such as querying bug information or kicking off a build.​ Any bot created using the [Microsoft Bot Framework](https://dev.botframework.com/) are automatically configured and ready to work in Microsoft Teams.
+Bots can answer natural language questions and perform lightweight tasks such as querying bug information or kicking off a build.​ Any bot created using the [Microsoft Bot Framework](https://dev.botframework.com/) are automatically configured and ready to work in Microsoft Teams.

 !["Example of a bot assisting a user"](images/bot_example.png)